Spiders force Wisconsin school to close temporarily after biting student, teacher

 MANITOWOC, Wis.
 (WFRV) – Classes were back in session at a Wisconsin middle school Monday after dozens of spiders forced it to close temporarily last week.

-On Thursday, administrators say a student sitting in a classroom brushed a spider off of her arm.
-Officials say that there was no visible bite, however, her arm became itchy and swollen.
+On Thursday, administrators said a student sitting in a classroom brushed a spider off of her arm.
+Officials said that there was no visible bite, however, her arm became itchy and swollen.
 The school nurse provided medical attention and the student’s parents were notified.

-The statement also says that a teacher was recently bit and needed medical attention for swelling, itching, and pain.
+The statement also said that a teacher was recently bit and needed medical attention for swelling, itching and pain.

 “This is the first time I’ve ever dealt with a spider issue,” James Feil, Manitowoc Superintendent, told Nexstar’s WFRV.

-In a statement, Principal Cory Erlandson said the school wasn’t aware of any other students or staff being bitten, but encouraged parents and guardians to “be on the lookout for sypmtoms.”
+In a statement, Principal Cory Erlandson said the school wasn’t aware of any other students or staff being bitten but encouraged parents and guardians to “be on the lookout for symptoms.”

 Yellow sac spiders are believed to be responsible for the majority of reported spider bites, Utah State University explains.
 Though their bites are not lethal, they can be very painful and typically cause burning, itching, or swelling.
 According to USU, nausea, fever, discomfort, stomach cramps, or skin necrosis can also occur, but are rare.